Nicola Furbisher MBACP MNCP

-I am a member of the British Association of Counselling and Psychotherapy (BACP) and fully adhere to the organisation's ethical framework.
+I am a member of the British Association of Counselling and Psychotherapy (BACP) and of the National Council of Psychotherapists and fully adhere to both organisations' ethical frameworks and code of conduct.

 I hold a current Disclosure and Barring Service certificate, have insurance cover in association with my profession and have regular continuing professional training and, like all ethical counsellors, work with a supervisor to ensure I continue to develop my knowledge, experience and understanding.

 - Carer support

 - Family issues

 - Feeling sad